siefkenj/IBLODEs/book/typst/modules/module9.typ

 #let (sans, serif, module, definition, example) = workbook

 In this module you will learn
-- How to use _linearization_ to analyze the equilibrium solutions of non-linear systems of differential equations.
+- How to use _linearization_, the process of finding an affine approximation to a system of differential equations, to analyze the equilibrium solutions of non-linear systems of differential equations.
+- Some of the limits of using linearization to study equilibrium solutions.

-We have a complete theory for systems of differential equations that can be written in matrix form.
-More specifically, based on the eigenvalues of the matrix, we can classify the equilibrium solutions as stable/unstable/etc..
-This analysis also applies to affine systems, since they can be viewed as shifted matrix systems.
+We have a complete theory, based on eigenvalues, for classifying the equilibria of systems of differential equations that can be written in matrix form.
+Eigen techniques also apply to affine systems.
 Unfortunately, most equations that come from real-world models cannot be written in matrix or affine form!

 == Linearization